Skip to main content

 The chosen record gets deleted from the database when this step is executed.

-The delete record step can be configured using the following options:
+The Delete record step can be configured using the following options:

 • Record: Set a record to be deleted.
 The builder can choose a record using the variable picker that contains all available record variables in the current scope.